by Sasha Alyson

 Sometimes, only cash will get results.
 But you don’t want to be caught on videotape as you hand it over.
 What to do?
 You hire a fixer.

 A local fixer provides deniability — “We told him not to do that!
 We won’t use him again.”
-(Your only job is to say it with indignation.)
+(Say it with indignation!)
 A fixer is also cheaper.
 A foreigner doesn’t know how big a bribe should be, and will usually overpay.
 The fixer will not.(7)

 Notes and Sources

 2. The UNICEF press release didn’t explain what “monitoring” meant, but most likely it consisted of checking to be sure that teachers showed up.
 Teacher absenteeism runs about 20% in many majority-world countries, but motorbikes aren’t the solution.
 If these schools were providing an education that had value for the students, then community pressure would get the teachers to show up.